ttinies/sc2gameMapRepo/README.md

 `/Maps/Economy/`

 > EXAMPLE: all .SC2Map files within this subfolder are official `Ladder` maps
-> which are specifically 1v1 maps released in 2018.
+> which are 1v1 maps released in 2018.

 `/Maps/Ladder/mode1v1/year2018`

 #### Add New Features to the Code?